TyroneMartin/cse210-projects/final/FinalProject/README.md

 5. Open terminal and navigate to the project folder `CTRL +  ~ ` for Windows.
 6. Import or clone the repository into Visual Studio Code.
 7. Open the `Program.cs` file for the final project program.
-8. Run the program by pressing F5 or selecting "Debug" from the menu.
+8. Run the program by selecting "Debug" from the menu.
 9. The calculator will display a welcome message.
 Select an option from the menu.
 10. Enter the first number, select an operation, and enter the second number.
 11. The calculator will display the result.